drstrangegithub/ytt-streamer_Repo/README.md

 # Youtube Together Streamer
 This is a code for a bot which allows you to watch youtube in discord!!
-Using this you can literally watch youtube with your friends in as muktiplayer vc on discord :)
+Using this you can literally watch youtube with your friends in as multiplayer vc on discord :)

  # Setup
  Import the bot from GitHub to repl.it then just type out npm i in the console and but your bot token in client secrets..
 You can also watch this **[Video](https://youtube.com)**